 Education and Training Requirements

-While a bachelor’s degree and marketing experience may be sufficient for some brand manager positions, employers may prefer candidates with a master’s degree.
+While a bachelor’s degree in marketing and marketing experience may be sufficient for some brand manager positions, employers may prefer candidates with a master’s degree.

 Marketing professionals seeking a brand manager position can improve their prospects by attaining a Master of Business Administration with a specialization in Marketing.
 Coursework typically includes strategic marketing, consumer behavior strategies and advanced market research.